 2. Osu Shopping District

 The Osu area in Nagoya refers to a busy shopping district full of lively small shops selling a large variety of products.
-It was once a shopping arcade for local people, but later revitalized as a center of modern fashion and other new cultures.
-With the unique features and welcoming atmosphere, it is becoming more popular among young generations and foreign tourists with over 1,200 shops and restaurants.
+It was once a shopping arcade for local people but later revitalized as a center of modern fashion and other new cultures.
+With its unique features and welcoming atmosphere, it is becoming more popular among young generations and foreign tourists with over 1,200 shops and restaurants.
 Visitors can find common activities and spots including tasty local food and historical spots including “Osu Kannon”, a representative Buddhist temple in the area.
 Many events are held in the area throughout the year.
-In addition Osu is a great place to learn more about Japan’s anime culture, manga and more!
+In addition, Osu is a great place to learn more about Japan’s anime culture, manga, and more!
 It offers enjoyable experience for everyone regardless of age and backgrounds.